MicrosoftDocs/architecture-center/docs/hybrid/azure-local-workload-avd-content.md

 |----------------|-------------|-------------------|-----------------------|-------------------------------|
 | 140            | 280         | 0.7               | 2.0                   | 60.0                          |

-These are sample guidelines for reference and has not been validated.
+These sample guidelines serve as reference and have not been validated.
 These numbers assume 50% concurrency and a 2:1 oversubscription rate (_vCPUs to physical cores_).
 Additionally, the machine and instance storage (TB) values do not include the Profile Container storage requirements, as the recommendation is that user profiles are stored on a separate file share off the Azure Local instance for resiliency.
 For example, if the instance goes down, customers have another dormant host pool on a different instance for high availability, and the user profiles remain secure.

 # Well-Architected Framework considerations